cambrar/crusoe-splunk-hec/README.md

    - Verify the time range includes periods with activity
    - Check that audit logging is enabled in Crusoe Cloud
    - Ensure organization ID is correct

+5. **Duplicate Logs in Splunk**:
+   - Check if deduplication is enabled: `python main.py dedup-stats`
+   - Verify time window is appropriate for your daemon interval
+   - Consider increasing `--dedup-buffer-seconds` for high-frequency events
+   - Clear deduplication state if needed: `python main.py dedup-stats --clear`

 ### Debug Mode